NishikiChisato/DigitalGarden/English Grammar in Use/Tense comparison.md

 - I've never ridden a house. (in my life)
 - It's the last day of your holiday.
 You say: It's been a really good holiday.
 I've really enjoyed it.

-We use the past cimple for a finished time in the past.
+We use the past simple for a finished time in the past.
 For example: yesterday/last week/from 2010 to 2014:
 - I did a lot of work yesterday.
 - It didn't rain last week.
 - Did you see Anna this morning? (it's now afternoon or evening, not morning)